Takeshi-Sakamoto5/ArcOS/README.md

 converts them into an OS-level reasoning architecture

-executes that architecture through a natural-language pipeline
+executes them through a natural-language pipeline

 evaluates information through your judgment model

 outputs “what you would decide under ideal cognitive conditions”

-ArcOS does not generate independent interests.
-Instead, it executes your interest-detection function with superhuman accuracy.

 Examples: